atharva-keny-0812/AADLtoPiCalculus/README.md

-# Appendices of the paper Mapping AADL into $\pi$-calculus for Formal Verification of Complex Architectures
+# I. Appendices of the paper Mapping AADL into $\pi$-calculus for Formal Verification of Complex Architectures

 ## A. Flight Control System AADL Specification